 Findings from the early period of the Belajar dari Rumah implementation captured variations in how each district enacted a follow-up policy in response to the MoEC’s learning guidelines to suit their education system capacity.
 Therefore, there might be variations in students’ exclusion from learning opportunities throughout the school year and the learning loss gap among students.
 These variations need to be responded through different approaches to ensure the following school years can accommodate the learning loss experienced by students (Arsendy et al., 2020).

-With the revised SKB 4 Menteri, the national government is allowing a more nuanced implementation for the 2021/2022 school year.
-Depending on the districts’ decision, there might be a uniform reopening of school across district or a more progressive reopening.
-As the learning gap varied, it becomes imperative for the policy makers at both national and regional level to understand the variation of adjustment being made by local government to support an equitable learning opportunity for all students in the preceding school years.
+With the revised Joint Ministerial Decree (SKB) of Four Ministers on Learning Guidelines during the COVID-19 Pandemic, the Central Government allows a more nuanced implementation of the school re-opening for the 2021/2022 school year.
+Depending on a districts’ decision, there might be a uniform reopening of schools across the district or a more progressive reopening.
+As the learning gap varied, it becomes imperative for policymakers at the national and regional levels to understand the variations in adjustments made by local governments to support an equitable learning opportunities for all students in the preceding school years.

-The study will aim to explore the process of translation of national policy into local policies to support 2020/2021 school year and prepare themselves for the upcoming schooling year.
+This study will explore how local governments translate a national policy into local policies to support the 2020/2021 school year and prepare provinces/cities/districts for the upcoming school year.

-Data collection will be done using qualitative approach through in-depth interview with identified relevant actors.
-All in-depth interviews will be conducted through phone interviews.
+Data collection will use qualitative approach through in-depth interviews with identified relevant actors.
+All in-depth interviews will be conducted by phone.
 During the pandemic, SMERU has successfully implemented both offline and online data collection in various isolated districts with respondents encompassing districts officials to individual household members.
-Each interview will be guided with individualized interview questions which caters a unit of information.
+Each interview will be guided with individualized interview questions that caters a unit of information.